sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 Basic plotting options
 -----------------------
 We use here the tutorial dataset as it was after extracting data epochs.
-Select menu item <span style="color: brown">File → load existing dataset</span> and select the tutorial file "eeglab_data_epochs_ica.set" located in the "sample_data" folder of EEGLAB.
+Select the <span style="color: brown">File → load existing dataset</span>  menu item and select the tutorial file "eeglab_data_epochs_ica.set" located in the "sample_data" folder of EEGLAB.
 Then press *Open*.
 To plot an ERP image, we must first choose a channel to plot.
 This is best done when plotting ERPs.
-In this section of the tutorial, we will use occipital channel *POz* (index 27).
+In this section of the tutorial, we will use the *POz* occipital channel (index 27).

 ### Plotting a raw ERP image